nishanth1712/Customer-Segmentation---K-Means/README.md

 ---

-For questions or suggestions, feel free to reach out or create an issue in the repository.
+For questions or suggestions, feel free to reach out.

 Happy analyzing! 🎉